anatawa12/AvatarOptimizer/.docs/content/docs/developers/make-your-components-compatible-with-aao/index.md

-If your components is only for holding data for your edit-mode tool and doesn't affects on build or at runtime, you can remove your components in `IVRCSDKPreprocessAvatarCallback` as described above, or you can simply use [Asset Description] to register your components as safe-to-remove components
+If your components is only for holding data for your edit-mode tool and doesn't affects on build or at runtime, you can remove your components in `IVRCSDKPreprocessAvatarCallback` as described above, or you can simply use [Asset Description] to register your components as safe-to-remove components.

 [DestroyImmediate]: https://docs.unity3d.com/2022.3/Documentation/ScriptReference/Object.DestroyImmediate.html